 What is the purpose of a deposition?

 Most lawyers will tell you that the purpose of a deposition is to pick the mind of the person being deposed, in order to collect all of the facts that the defense attorney needs to assist them in preparing for your trial.
-Specifically, the defense attorney will be trying to determine which parts of your testimony will help them handle your case in a certain manner, trying to get you to say things that they can use against you, and what kind of behavior you display in the deposition, so that they might use that against you in front of a Judge in court.
+Specifically, the defense attorney will be trying to determine which parts of your testimony will help them handle your case in a certain manner, trying to determine what your testimony is going to be, and what kind of behavior you display in the deposition.
+They are trying to size you up, so to speak.

 But, that is not really what it is all about.
 There are other more real-world purposes for depositions.
 In essence, the other attorney is looking for ways to attack you and your case during the trial.
 You have to always assume that your case is going to trial.